-Consistent with the degradation of civic knowledge since then, most Americans know little about Washington beyond his standing as our first president, and his having accepted responsibility for chopping down a cherry tree when confronted by his father.
-Of course, that “I cannot tell a lie” cherry tree tale is a legend, but what it portrays of Washington’s character is not.
+Consistent with that dilution, is the general degradation of civic knowledge since then.
+Most Americans know little about Washington beyond his being our first president, and his having accepted responsibility for chopping down a cherry tree when confronted by his father.
+Of course, that cherry tree story is a legend, but what it portrays of Washington’s character is not.

-Today, the once-reverent observance of George Washington has devolved into a holiday that lumps Washington together with more recent presidential featherweights like Jimmy Carter, Bill Clinton and Barack Hussein Obama.
+Today, the once-reverent observance of the leadership and character of George Washington, has devolved into a holiday that lumps Washington together with more recent presidential featherweights like Jimmy Carter, Bill Clinton and Barack Hussein Obama.
 The comparison is laughable, but given the implications, it is also appalling.

-Setting all this aside, however, Ellis and his cadres of historical revisionists have but one goal – to subvert our Constitution and render it nothing more than what Thomas Jefferson described as “a mere thing of wax … which they may twist and shape into any form they please.”
+Setting all this aside, however, Ellis and his cadres of historical revisionists have but one goal – to subvert the Rule of Law enshrined in our Constitution with the rule of men reflected in a so-called living constitution,“ and render it nothing more than what Thomas Jefferson described as "a mere thing of wax … which they may twist and shape into any form they please.”